FDP control in multivariate linear models using the bootstrap: Discussion

 The template $(t_k)_{1 \leq k \leq K}$ is a free parameter of the proposed method, and optimising this choice for a particular application could lead to tighter TDP bounds.
 For the numerical experiments of this paper, we have only considered the linear template, for which $t_k(\lambda) = \frac{\lambda k}{m}$, which is the most widely used in the post hoc inference literature~\citep{Goeman2019} and in particular for neuroimaging applications~\citep{Rosenblatt2018}.
 Other parametric templates are considered in \cite{Blanchard2020,Andreella2020}.
 However, the experiments reported in \cite{Andreella2020} suggest that the linear template may be difficult to beat.
 A natural idea to go beyond parametric templates is to learn from the data the shape of the template itself.
 This has been advocated by \cite{Meinshausen2006}, but the proof of the proposed method is invalid as it suffers from a circularity issue \cite[Remark 5.3]{Blanchard2020}.
 Recently, \cite{Blain2022} used an independent data set to learn the optimal template in the case of one- and two-sample testing.
 Extending this idea to multivariate linear models as considered in the present paper is an interesting perspective for future research.

+Our proof of bootstrap consistency in the linear model is simpler than existing proofs of the same result.
+It takes advantage of the Lindeberg CLT and the fact that the bootstrapped $ \hat{\beta}s $ can be expanded as a sum which has nice asymptotic properties.
+The idea of using the Lindeberg CLT has been used to establish bootstrap consistency for the non-parametric bootstrap (\cite{Vander1998}, \cite{Kosorok2003}).
+It has also been used to prove results for high-dimensional linear models \citep{Mammen1993} and for univariate robust regression \citep{Shorack1982}.
+However, as far as we are aware, our work is the first to use it to establish consistency results for the multivariate residual bootstrap.

 Our results can also be used to provide strong control of the familywise error rate over multiple contrasts (see Appendix \ref{A:FWER} for a proof, a formal discussion of this and the results of simulations).
 This comes about in two different ways.
 Firstly it arises as a direct consequence of joint error rate control when using the canonical reference family and taking $ \zeta_k = k-1 $.
 Secondly the familywise error rate can be targeted directly, along the lines of the approach of \cite{Westfall2011} (i.e. not simultaneously with joint error rate control), this follows from Theorem \ref{thm:JERcontrol} by taking $ K = 1 $, a result that is stated formally in Theorem \ref{thm:fwer}.
-Recently \cite{Alberton2020} sought to provide direct familywise error rate control over multiple contrasts.
-They resampled their data using Manly permutation (personal correspondence with the authors) which provides weak (rather than strong) control when there are multiple covariates in the model which may or may not be non-zero.
-This occurs because Manly permutation acts by permuting the $ Y $s and thus does not generate resamples under the full null hypothesis - see our Appendix \ref{A:permNwork} for details.
+There are a variety of methods to provide FWER control in the linear model but most of them are not suitable for the case where some of the variables of interest can take non-zero values.
+For instance Manly based permutation \citep{Manly1986} provides weak, rather than strong control when there are multiple covariates in the model which may or may not be non-zero.
+This occurs because Manly permutation acts by permuting the $ Y $s and thus does not generate resamples under the full null hypothesis - see Section \ref{A:permNwork} for details.
+Freedman-Lane \citep{Freedman1983} - another commonly used method - encounters similar issues.
 The bootstrap is able to avoid these issues, and thus provide strong control, because it centres the residuals before resampling.
 As discussed below, other forms of permutation testing could be used to provide the desired error rate control as an alternative to the bootstrap.